UniversityOfCambridgeDIAL/IntroToML/Assignment/README.md

 ### When and how are you expected to submit

+Please see your overall module coursework instructions for this information.
-Please send the PDF _and_ the .ipynb file to the email address provided in your coursework instructions.
+Please send the PDF _and_ the .ipynb file to the email address provided in these instructions.

 ### How you will be assessed